Russian anti-protest law could fire up opposition

-MOSCOW Russian President Vladimir Putin's opponents warned on Wednesday that their protest movement could become more radical while more than 10 protesters were detained after parliament approved a law increasing fines on demonstrators who violate public order.
+MOSCOW Russian President Vladimir Putin's opponents warned on Wednesday that their protest movement could become more radical after parliament approved a law increasing fines on protesters who violate public order.

 Almost unanimous approval by the upper house completed rapid parliamentary approval of the law, which opponents say is intended to stifle dissent against Putin, whose return to the Kremlin for six more years has triggered large protests.

-Putin has said that Russia needs new regulations on protests and earlier this week defended tougher rules governing them as being in line with European norms.
+Putin has said that Russia needs new regulations on protests and earlier this week defended tougher rules governing protests as being in line with European norms.

 The bill now needs only his signature to become law and the opposition expects it to be in force by Tuesday, a public holiday when new demonstrations are planned.